Emily Ratajkowski: Professional expansion

 On September 21, 2018, Ratajkowski walked the Milan Fashion Week runway for Versace.
 That same weekend, she walked fashion week for Dolce & Gabbana.
 The following week, Vertical Entertainment released the film Cruise, which was written and directed by Robert Siegel, and in which Ratajkowski played the female lead opposite Spencer Boldman.
 That November, Ratajkowski appeared opposite Aaron Paul in Welcome Home.

 In November 2021 a collection of essays by Ratajkowski with title My Body was published.
 Quercus described it as "a deeply honest investigation of what it means to be a woman and a commodity".
-Cleveland Review of Books said the book turns "the tenuous power of a woman’s body into a voluntary disturbance."
+Cleveland Review of Books said the book turns "the tenuous power of a woman's body into a voluntary disturbance."
 A excerpt from the book leaked by the Sunday Times describes an incident during the 2013 filming of the music video for the song "Blurred Lines", in which Ratajkowski writes that Robin Thicke, the singer and star of the video, groped her breasts without her consent.
 Ratajkowski was displeased at the leak, telling Extra, "What's frustrating is I didn't come out with it, it was leaked.
 It's been hard for me, I really like to have control over my image, and I wrote this book of essays to share the whole story and all sides of it.
 I feel like it just turns into a clickbait frenzy, and all of a sudden words like 'sexual assault' and 'allegations' are getting thrown around rather than people reading the actual essay, so, again, I'm just looking forward to when people will be able to hear things in my own words."
 (See Early acting and music video performances section above for more details on this incident.)

 In October 2022, Ratajkowski partnered with Sony Music Entertainment to launch a podcast entitled "High Low with EmRata".
-In January 2023, Ratajkowski became the face of Versace’s Spring/Summer 2023 campaign.
+In January 2023, Ratajkowski became the face of Versace's Spring/Summer 2023 campaign.
+In September 2025, Ratajkowski partnered with Lounge (company) to launch their AW25 campaign.

+Following an unsuccessful audition for Triangle of Sadness (2022), Ratajkowski quit acting.
+She explained that she fired her team, including her agents and manager, because she "didn't trust them".
+She also said "Hollywood is so fucked up" and she "felt like a piece of meat who people were judging, saying, 'Does she have anything else other than her [breasts]?'"
+Despite this, in 2024, she joined Too Much, a series created by Lena Dunham.